A tangle of stars in Berenices’ Hair

 How can you find it?
-One way is to use the famous constellation Leo the Lion, now in the east each evening.
+One way is to use the famous constellation Leo the Lion, shown on our chart at the top of this post, now in the east each evening.
 Leo is relatively easy to see.
-The front part of the Lion looks like a backwards question mark, and the back part is a little triangle, which includes the star Denebola, marked on today’s chart.
+The front part of the Lion looks like a backwards question mark, and the back part is a little triangle, which includes the star Denebola, marked on the chart at top.
 The word Deneb in a star name always means tail, and this star marks the tail of Leo.

 Do you know how to use the pointer stars in the Big Dipper to locate Polaris, the North Star?
 Instead of going northward from the pointer stars to Polaris, the North Star, go southward instead to find the constellation Leo.